 The driver page was strictly separated from the receiver's page.
 The mute circuit could thereby be cancelled.
 The driver stages are adapted with resonant transformers exactly to the sound converters.
 The analogous zero passageway detection has been cancelled.
 Now the schematic and the simulation have occurred with OrCAD.
 This would also simplify a board production very much.

 The correlation simplifies the signal processing considerably.
 It serves for the monitoring by the Mismatched filter won data.
-The system needs no other plausibility checking.
+The system needs no Kalman-filter.

 The construction of the coefficients of the Mismatched of filter in this draught is made easier thanks to the pulse compression very much.